 John Thompson, B.E.
-(Mining); Vice President - Development at Scandium International Mining Corp is a qualified person as defined in NI 43-101 and has reviewed the technical information on this property.
-The drilling, sampling, packaging and transport of the drill samples was carried out to industry standards for QA/QC.
-Scandium International employed an independent local geology consulting and drill supervisory team, Rangott Mineral Exploration Pty.
-Ltd., (RME) of Orange, NSW, Australia, to manage the drill work on-site.
+(Mining); Vice President - Development at Scandium International Mining Corp is a Qualified Person as defined in NI 43-101 and has reviewed and approved the technical information on this property.
+The drilling, sampling, packaging and transport of the drill samples were carried out to industry standards for QA/QC.
+Scandium International employed an independent local geology consulting and drill supervisory team, RME to manage the drill work on-site.
 Bulk samples of drill returns were collected at one metre intervals from a cyclone mounted on the drilling rig, and a separate three-tier riffle splitter was used on site to obtain 2.0-4.5kg composite samples collected over 3 metre intervals, for assay.
 Individual sample identifiers were cross-checked during the process.
 The assay samples were placed in sealed polyweave bags which remained in RME's possession until the completion of the drilling program, at which time they were transported to RME's office in Orange.
-There, the sequence of sample numbers was validated, and the assay samples were immediately submitted to Australian Laboratory Services' (ALS') laboratory in Orange.
+There, the sequence of sample numbers was validated, and the assay samples were immediately submitted to ALS's laboratory in Orange.
 The remnant bulk samples, which were collected in sealed polythene bags, were transported by RME to a local storage unit at Miandetta, for long-term storage.
 ALS/Orange dried and weighed the samples, and pulverized the entire sample to 85% passing 75 microns or better (technique PUL-21).
 These 50g sample bags of pulps were then sent to the ALS laboratory at Stafford in Brisbane, Queensland for analysis.
 ALS/Brisbane analyzed the pulps for scandium, nickel, cobalt, chromium, iron and magnesium, using Inductively Coupled Plasma Atomic Emission Spectroscopy (ICP-AES) after a four acid (total) digestion (technique ME-ICP61).
 The lower detection limit for scandium using this technique is 1ppm.
 For their internal quality control, ALS/Brisbane added 4 standard samples (for 20 repeat analyses), 10 blank samples and 16 duplicate samples to the batch.
 Please see news release see news release dated May 7, 2014 and available on www.sedar.com for further information on the Honeybugle drill results.

-Other Developments - First Quarter 2015
+Other Developments - Second Quarter 2015